 Mark Sandoval, Harbor Director

 Editor’s Note: this story was published on March 5, 2020.

-Enrollment applications are now available to youth interested in participating in the Ventura County 2020 Junior Lifeguard Program.
-The Junior Lifeguard Program, sponsored by the Ventura County Harbor Department, offers youth 8 to 15 years of age the opportunity to receive instruction in lifeguard rescue techniques, emergency medical first-aid, ocean sports activity, physical conditioning, marine…Read More
+UPDATE: Both sessions of the Ventura County Junior Lifeguard Program will be canceled in 2020 due to COVID-19 concerns.
+The Junior Lifeguard Program, sponsored by the Ventura County Harbor Department, offers youth 8 to 15 years of age the opportunity to receive instruction in lifeguard rescue techniques, emergency medical first-aid, ocean sports activity, physical conditioning,…Read More